-The discussion then turned to medical breakthroughs in cancer and whether the U.S. health care system has the capacity to deliver new therapies to the patients who need them.
+The discussion then turned to medical breakthroughs in cancer and whether the U.S. health care system - which costs as much as the GNP of the world's fourth largest economy - has the capacity to deliver new therapies to the patients who need them.